RELATES TO: KRS 200.654, 200.668, 211.647, 216.2970, 34 C.F.R. 303.11, 303.321, 303.322, 303.421, 20 U.S.C. 1434

 (e) Reviewing all available medical and educational records.

 (2) A child shall be eligible for First Steps service if the child:

 (a) Is age birth up to three (3) years;

-(b) Is a resident of Kentucky at the time of referral and resides in Kentucky while receiving early intervention services; and
+(b) Is a resident of Kentucky or homeless within the boundaries of the state at the time of referral and resides in Kentucky while receiving early intervention services; and

 2. Is determined to have a significant developmental delay based on the evaluation and assessment process.